Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 	- _file MD5_ fields (i.e., `forward_file_md5` for R1 and `reverse_file_md5`
 		for R2, in the case of PE reads) are mandatory only if you didn't use the _Webin File Uploader_ or upload the checksum using a .md5 file.
-1. once your spreadsheet content is complete, save the file, return to the `Submit Reads` interface in Webin Portal and expand the `Upload filled spreadsheet template for Read submission` section.
+1. Once your spreadsheet content is complete, save the file, return to the `Submit Reads` interface in Webin Portal and expand the `Upload filled spreadsheet template for Read submission` section.
 Use the `Browse` button to find the spreadsheet you wish to submit, then click the